What Does The Bible Say About Marriage? (7 surprising truths)

 What does the Bible say about marriage?
 What does a Biblical marriage look like?

-We are going to look at seven truths about what the Bible says about marriage.
-But before we dive into that we need to be on the same page.
+Before we look at what the Bible says about marriage we need to make sure we are on the same page.
 In this article we will be looking at marriage through a Biblical lens.
 If you are not a Christian then there will obviously be disagreement.
 That’s okay.

 If you are not following Jesus, what the Bible says about marriage shouldn’t be the primary question that should concern you.
 Instead you should wrestle through who Jesus is, what Jesus did, and what impact that holds for you.
 That comes first.